KhoatHo/paper/paper.md

 but continental-scale measurements have not previously been made.
 A large uncertainty in modelling BBOA is the extent to which measurements in the literature can be applied at a regional scale.

+simulations
+we simulate the evolution of particle sizes as thet are transported away from the source region